-Lewis Dickstein PLLC achieves a reduction from DUI OWI to Careless Driving
+Lewis & Dickstein, P.L.L.C. achieves a reduction from DUI OWI to Careless Driving

 Facts of the OWI Case – Was Reduction of OWI to Careless Driving Possible?

 The facts of the case were that our client was pulled over for suspicion of OWI.
-He was driving and observed to be weaving “within his lane of traffic.”
+He was driving and observed weaving “within his lane of traffic.”
 According to the officer, his wheels touched the lane marker for about 10 seconds.
 The officer pulled behind our client and then observed him change several lanes of traffic, using his turn signal but “failing to pause and check traffic while moving from each lane.”
 Finally, the officer claimed that our client made a turn that appeared to him to be an attempt to be evasive.
-The partners with LEWIS & DICKSTEIN, P.L.L.C. filed a Motion to Suppress arguing that the stop was illegal.
+The partners with LEWIS & DICKSTEIN, P.L.L.C. filed a Motion to Suppress, arguing that the stop was illegal.
 Our client hoped to either have their case dismissed or achieve a reduction of the OWI charge to careless driving.

-An officer must have reasonable, articulable suspicion that there is a violation of the law before a traffic stop (considered a seizure under the Fourth Amendment to the United States Constitution).
+An officer must have a reasonable, articulable suspicion that there is a violation of the law before a traffic stop (considered a seizure under the Fourth Amendment to the United States Constitution).
 Not many Michigan drunk driving attorneys would have taken the time to prepare such a motion or would have been skilled enough to argue it successfully in court.
-The prosecutor originally argued that changing multiple lanes without pausing within each lane was a civil infraction called: Improper Lane Usage.
-After a careful analysis of the law we provided, he had no other alternative but to concede that there was no cognizable civil infraction.
-His next strategy was to argue under two Michigan cases (only one published), that the totality of the circumstances could justify a stop even if there is no civil infraction.
-In the end and moments prior to the commencement of the suppression hearing, the prosecutor offered the deal that our client had requested.
-A plea to careless was placed on the record and our client was thrilled!
+The prosecutor initially argued that changing multiple lanes without pausing within each lane was a civil infraction called: Improper Lane Usage.
+After carefully analyzing the law we provided, he had no other alternative but to concede that there was no cognizable civil infraction.
+His next strategy was to argue under two Michigan cases (only one published) that the totality of the circumstances could justify a stop even if there is no civil infraction.
+In the end and moments before the commencement of the suppression hearing, the prosecutor offered the deal that our client had requested.
+A plea to careless was placed on the record, and our client was thrilled!

 Michigan OWI Defense – Fighting for the Best Possible Outcome

-Call us for a free consultation at (248) 263-6800 or complete a Request for Assistance Form and a seriously experienced OWI attorney will promptly contact you.
+Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
+We will contact you promptly and find a way to help you.